Tennessee Eviction Notice

 Step 2: Wait for a Response

 Landlords must allow the tenant the specified time to respond to the eviction notice.
-If the tenant remedies the violation, the eviction process may conclude at this stage.
+Furthermore, if the tenant remedies the violation, the eviction process may conclude at this stage.
+Therefore, this waiting period provides tenants with an opportunity to resolve issues without court involvement.

 Step 3: File for Eviction